andreasbalevik/hugo-fjordapartments.com/content/_index.en.md

   button: More information
   url : /en/lokasjon

-- title: Explore
+- title: Activeties
   image: /images/IMG_6248.jpg
   desc: Balestrand has many hidden treasures to explore.
 Go hiking in the high mountains, watch the fjord from above, or cruise the fjord, close to the elements.
 The opportunities are endless.
-  button: Explore Balestrand.
+  button: Find activeties in Balestrand.
-  url: /en/utforsk
+  url: /en/aktiviteter

 - title: Do you have any questions about our apartments?
   image: /images/esefjord.jpg